apache/pekko/docs/src/main/paradox/typed/cluster-sharding.md

 ### Custom passivation strategies

-To configure a custom passivation strategy, create a configuration section for the strategy under `akka.cluster.sharding.passivation` and select this strategy using the `strategy` setting.
+To configure a custom passivation strategy, create a configuration section for the strategy under `pekko.cluster.sharding.passivation` and select this strategy using the `strategy` setting.
 The strategy needs a _replacement policy_ to be chosen, an _active entity limit_ to be set, and can optionally [passivate idle entities](#idle-entity-passivation).
 For example, a custom strategy can be configured to use the [least recently used policy](#least-recently-used-policy):